Registering with the police

 Your student visa and online immigration status (eVisa)

-UK Visas and Immigration (UKVI) are replacing physical visas in the form of passport vignette stickers and Biometric Residence Permits (BRP cards) with an online immigration status called an eVisa to show your student visa permission.
+UK Visas and Immigration (UKVI) are replacing physical visas in the form of passport vignette stickers and Biometric Residence Permits (BRP cards) with an online record of your immigration status called an eVisa to show your student visa permission.
+No more BRPs will be issued from 31 October 2024.

 How do I get an eVisa if my BRP expires on 31 December 2024?

-You will be able to create a UKVI account and access your eVisa before your BRP expiry date.
+You should create a UKVI account so you can access your eVisa before your BRP expiry date.
+The service to do this is available now.

 Viewing and sharing your eVisa